8 Questions to Assess Your Stage as a TE Networker

 - You have good intentions (try to submit items), but something always keeps deals from closing.

 - You’re the hardest-working networker—most submissions, responses, etc.—and almost at the top!

-- You expel a lot of energy—your reputation and core group relationships are your key to success!
+- You expel a lot of energy—your reputation and core group relationships are your keys to success!

-4. Which statement best describes your “expectations” of Top Echelon Network as a network?
+4. Which statement best describes your expectations of Top Echelon Network as a recruiting network?

-- You fluctuate, and you blame the Network or other PMs if you’re unsuccessful.
+- You fluctuate, and you blame the Network or other members if you’re unsuccessful.

 - Your expectations are high; you see potential, but expect others to respond to your submissions.

 - Your expectations are realistic; many of your submissions will not be placed, but some will.